nanobox-io/nanobox-docs/source/boxfile/intro.html.md

 In many ways, the Boxfile acts as a "seed" file for your infrastructure.
 It gives you the ability to launch services and add things like environment variables and cron jobs on deploy, simply by including them in the Boxfile.
 On each deploy, all services and settings defined in the your Boxfile are checked against those already existing in your app.
 If a service or setting in your Boxfile does not already exist, it will automatically be created.

 ## Sections of the Boxfile
-Boxfiles consist of a handful of sections or "nodes": global, build, code services (webs & workers), and data services (mysql, postgresql, redis, etc).
+Boxfiles consist of a handful of sections or "nodes": env, build, code services (webs & workers), and data services (mysql, postgresql, redis, etc).
 These are covered in detail in the next few docs, but here are some quick descriptions:

-[`global`](/boxfile/global/) - Defines global settings for your application such as environment variables.
+[`env`](/boxfile/env/) - Defines environment variables for your application.

 [`build`](/boxfile/build/) - Defines the build environment for the app and what commands should run to prep the code for deploy.

-[`web#`](/boxfile/web/) - Defines settings unique to a specific web server.

-[`worker#`](/boxfile/worker/) - Defines settings unique to a specific background worker process.
+[`web#, worker#`](/boxfile/code-services/) - Defines settings unique to each code service.

-[`postgresql#`, `redis#`, etc.](/boxfile/services/) - Defines settings unique to a specific data service.
+[`postgresql#`, `redis#`, etc.](/boxfile/data-services/) - Defines settings unique to a specific data service.